-- Change the Store Results in Table field to read 'UpdateThese'. - Click the OK button to apply the query.
+• Change the Store Results in Table field to read 'UpdateThese1'.
+Click the OK button to apply the query.

-The final stage is to update the new column.

-• Click Table and then the Update column tab.
+• The next step is to update the SS_Postcode attribute.
+Click Table and then the Update column tab.
 This opens the following dialogue box:

-- Ensure that the field Table to Update field has 'UpdateThese' as it's value. - From the Column to Update drop down menu select the previously added column 'NewPostcode' making sure the Get Value from Table is the same table as in the Table to Update field. - Click the Assist button.
+• Ensure that the Table to Update field has 'UpdateThese1' as its value.
+From the Column to Update dropdown menu, select the previously-added column; for example, 'SS_Postcode', making sure the Get Value from Table is the same table as in the Table to Update field.

+• Click the Assist button.
 This opens the following Expression dialogue box: